khronokernel/OpenCore-Asus-X299/README.md

    * If can't disable, turn on `AppleCpuPmCfgLock` and `AppleXcpmCfgLock`.
 Without this, you won't go far for install.
    * newer BIOS updates do show this option
 * Legacy USB: Disabled
-* Above 4G ecoding: Enabled
+* Above 4G encoding: Enabled
 * CSM: Disabled
 * OS Type: Windows UEFI